Mid-Year Climbing Safety Standards Updates

 Refer to the Swim Test section for the swim test aquatic instructor qualification requirements.

-• Operator of coach boat must have Pleasure Craft Operator Card.
+• Operator of the Coach Boat must have a Pleasure Craft Operator Card.

 Coaching Qualifications